 You may be wondering how green tea matcha and collagen work together, or why it’s reportedly recommended to combine them as skin and joint health nutrients.

-We cover ‘the how’ behind collagen and matcha, and why green tea alone may be more functional to long term collagen health.
+We cover ‘the how’ behind collagen and matcha, and why drinking matcha green tea can be a healthy daily ritual to help boost your long term collagen health and overall skin health.

 All types of collagen are made from amino acids, just like other proteins in your body.
 Collagen is unique for the high concentration of glycine and proline aminos, and an individuals’ collagen health can be influenced by genetic and lifestyle factors (e.g. stress, diet).